arrow501/WMA/README.md

 This repository contains various computer vision projects and exercises.

-Not all code is my own, some has been given to me by the teacher to do as I please.
+Not all code is my own, some has been given to me by the teacher to do with as I please.

 ## Setup Instructions